acki/sparky/README.markdown

 ## General

 sparky is a little PHP framework, which you can use to do little web projects.
-It is not strictly object oriented -- and it doesn't support MVC -- and should support MVC in the future.
+It is not strictly object oriented <del>and it doesn't support MVC</del> and should support MVC in the future.
 This is not very modern, but it is a reason to keep it simple and you can start quickly.

 ## Install